 Whenever traveling to foreign destinations it’s for the best to always bring your own little pharmacy with you from home.
 Also, before leaving your country, consult your doctor for medications or antibiotics that can cure diarrhea.
 Additionally, in case of a stomach illness drinking a lot of water or other boiled liquids such as tea or soup will make you feel better.

-We should be more cautious when making our choices, but shouldn’t lack ourselves from tasting the deliciously prepared local foods in our travels worldwide either.
+We should be more cautious when making our choices, but shouldn’t lack from tasting the deliciously prepared local foods in our travels worldwide either.
 Lastly, you can get sick of the same reasons even in your own home.
-Just being aware of these indicators mentioned above, is a good way of knowing that we’ve done the best we could.
+Being aware of these indicators mentioned above is enough to say that we’ve done the best we could.
 After all, you can never be totally sure of anything in life.
 So, we should never fear to explore more.